http-party/node-http-proxy/README.md

 ```

 When a request is proxied it follows two different pipelines ([available here](https://github.com/yawnt/caronte/tree/master/lib/caronte/passes))
-which apply trasformations to both the `req` and `res` object.
+which apply transformations to both the `req` and `res` object.
 The first pipeline (ingoing) is responsible for the creation and manipulation of the stream that connects your client to the target.
-The second pipeline (outgoing) is responsible for the creation and manipulation of the stream that, from your target, returns datas
+The second pipeline (outgoing) is responsible for the creation and manipulation of the stream that, from your target, returns data
 to the client.

 You can easily add a `pass` (stages) into both the pipelines (XXX: ADD API).